 Meet Jorge – the LRWP mascot!

-Jorge’s design was inspired by turtle gourds made by the Oaxacan community, a community with a significant presence in the LRW, and also references the Lenape legend of the “Great Turtle.”
+Jorge’s design was inspired by turtle gourds made by the Oaxacan (Mexico) community, a community with a significant presence in the Lower Raritan Watershed.
+The turtle also references the Lenape legend of the “Great Turtle.”
 The legend tells of creation of the Lenape homeland by placing earth on the back of a giant turtle.
 Turtles are known as an indicator species and are a key part of a balanced ecosystem.
-Jorge is our mascot for use in school and youth outreach, a core focus of our work.
+Jorge is our mascot for use in school and youth outreach.

 The LRWP is a source of information about the health of the Raritan River and her watershed, a source of inspiration for individuals and groups looking to connect with nature through science, recreation and discovery, and a source of community innovation around environmental stewardship and restoration.

 The mission of the Lower Raritan Watershed Partnership (LRWP) is to conserve, enhance and restore the natural resources of the New Jersey Watershed Management Area 9, the Lower Raritan Watershed.
 Read more…